apache/ignite-3/modules/distribution-zones/tech-notes/rebalance.md

 - On rebalanceDone/rebalanceError/leaderElected events the local event listener send a message to PrimaryReplica with the description of event
 - If PrimaryReplica is not available - we should retry send, until leader didn't find himself outdated (in this case, new leader will send leaderElected event to PrimaryReplica and receives the rebalance request again.

-### 4. Update the rebalance state after success rebalance
+### 4. Update the rebalance state after successful rebalance
-Inside the one atomic metastore invoke we must update the keys according to the following pseudo-code:
+Within the single atomic metastore invoke we must update the keys according to the following pseudo-code:
 ```
     metastoreInvoke: \\ atomic
         zoneId.assignment.stable = newPeers